sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

-﻿Introduction to the Azure Preview Portal
+﻿Introduction to the Azure Portal
 =============================================

-The new Azure Preview portal is an all-in-one, work-anywhere experience.
+The new Azure portal is an all-in-one, work-anywhere experience.
 Now you can manage App Service Apps, databases and Visual Studio Online team projects in a reimagined UX personalized to your work style.
 It was built from the ground up to put your _applications_ at the center of the experience.

 This unified hub radically simplifies building, deploying, and managing your cloud resources.
 Imagine a single, easy-to-use console built just for you, your team, your projects.
 It brings together all of the cloud resources, team members, and lifecycle stages of your application and provides you with a centralized place to plan, develop, test, provision, deploy, scale, and monitor those applications.
 This approach can help teams embrace a DevOps culture by bringing both development and operations capabilities and perspectives together in a meaningful way.

 The new portal allows each user to transform the portal home page (called the _Startboard_) into their own customized dashboard.
 Stay on top of the things that matter most by pinning them to your **Startboard**.
 Resize parts to show more or less data.
 Drill in for all the details.
 And see insights (and opportunities) across apps and resources.
 New components include the following:

 * **Simplified Resource Management**.
 Rather than managing standalone resources such as Azure App Service Web Apps, Visual Studio Projects or databases, customers can now create, manage and analyze their entire application as a single resource group in a unified, customized experience, greatly reducing complexity while enabling scale.
-Today, the new Azure Manager is also being released through the latest Azure SDK for customers to automate their deployment and management from any client or device.
+Today, the new Azure Manager is also available through the latest Azure SDK for customers to automate their deployment and management from any client or device.

 * **Integrated billing**.
 A new integrated billing experience enables developers and IT pros to take control of their costs and optimize their resources for maximum business advantage.

 * **Marketplace**.
 A rich marketplace of applications and services from Microsoft and the open source community.
 This integrated marketplace of free and paid services enables customers to leverage the ecosystem to be more agile and productive.

 * **Visual Studio Online**.
-Microsoft announced key enhancements through the Microsoft Azure Preview Portal.
+Microsoft announced key enhancements through the Microsoft Azure Portal.
 This includes Team Projects supporting greater agility for application lifecycle management and the lightweight editor code-named "Monaco" for modifying and committing Web project code changes without leaving Azure.
 Also included is Application Insights, an analytics solution that collects telemetry data such as availability, performance and usage information to track an application's health.
 Visual Studio integration enables developers to surface this data from new applications with a single click.

 ## Creating a Web App + SQL ##

 Historically, managing a resource (a user-managed entity such as a database server, database or Web App) in Microsoft Azure required you to perform operations against one resource at a time.
 When developing for the cloud today, we are often managing _individual resources_ (databases, storage, cloud services, virtual machines, and so on).
 It is left up to us, as cloud developers and IT professionals, to piece these resources together in a meaningful way and manage them over time.
-The Microsoft Azure Preview portal was designed to bring together all of the individual resources of an application into a consolidated view.
+The Microsoft Azure portal was designed to bring together all of the individual resources of an application into a consolidated view.
 Resource group is a new concept in Azure that serves as the lifecycle boundary for all of its resources.

-In this task, you will learn about the preview portal and how to create a new Web App and a SQL Database using it.
+In this task, you will learn about the portal and how to create a new Web App and a SQL Database using it.

 1. Open a browser and browse to http://portal.azure.com and log in using your credentials.